Are you working towards a growth mindset with your class? Find out how common school tech will help you reach your goals.

 These also include screens at the completion of a task acknowledging the student’s effort, or a ticker that shows how many activities are completed and remaining to motivate them.

 6. Promote others’ successes

 By using digital rewards and badges in the software on your ActivPanel, students can celebrate each other’s successes.
 Push your pupils to offer help when there is a challenging task, or be peer mentors for one another.

 Part of the beauty of the growth mindset is its pure simplicity — we should all consider our own abilities like a muscle that can change and grow.
 A growth mindset empowers pupils to prepare for the future, learn new skills, and overcome challenges.

-With more edtech like a Promethean ActivPanel at your fingertips, you can easily encourage self-management in your pupils and provide constructive feedback that develops their own growth mindsets.
+With more edtech like a Promethean ActivPanel interactive board at your fingertips, you can easily encourage self-management in your pupils and provide constructive feedback that develops their own growth mindsets.